Turning on network protection

 On a domain-joined Group Policy management computer, open the Group Policy Management Console, right-click the Group Policy Object you want to configure and click Edit.

 In the Group Policy Management Editor go to Computer configuration and click Administrative templates.

-Expand the tree to Windows components > Windows Defender Antivirus > Windows Defender Exploit Guard > Network protection.
+Expand the tree to Windows components > Microsoft Defender Antivirus > Windows Defender Exploit Guard > Network protection.

 Double-click the Prevent users and apps from accessing dangerous websites setting and set the option to Enabled.
 In the options section, you must specify one of the following:

 - Block - Users will not be able to access malicious IP addresses and domains

 - Disable (Default) - The Network protection feature will not work.
 Users will not be blocked from accessing malicious domains

 - Audit Mode - If a user visits a malicious IP address or domain, an event will be recorded in the Windows event log but the user will not be blocked from visiting the address.

 To fully enable network protection, you must set the Group Policy option to Enabled and also select Block in the options drop-down menu.